SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 The following information is provided on the **Status** tab:

-* Instances: Number of active, unhealthy and desired microservice instances for the current tenant
+* Instances: Number of active, unhealthy and desired microservice instances for the current tenant.
-* Subscriptions: Number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice
+* Subscriptions: Number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice.
-* Alarms: Alarms for given application, provided in realtime
+* Alarms: Alarms for given application, provided in realtime.
-* Events: Events for given application, provided in realtime
+* Events: Events for given application, provided in realtime.
-* Smart rules: Alarms for given application
+* Smart rules: Alarms for given application.

 The status information is available for subscribed applications as well as for own applications.
 Information on subscribed subtenants is only visible for the application owner.